-Our Key Stage 4 curriculum is broad and balanced with a strong core in the EBacc (English, mathematics, science, one language and history / geography) and a range of high value subject options such as IT, art, DT, textiles, drama, music and PE.
-We have limited the number of GCSE subjects to be studied by our students to a maximum of seven.
+Our Key Stage 4 curriculum is broad and balanced with a strong core in the EBacc (English, mathematics, science, Spanish and history / geography), RE, as well as a range of high value subject options such as IT, art, DT, drama, music and sport.
+We have limited the number of Key Stage 4 subjects to be studied by our students to a maximum of seven.
 This will reduce the exam burden and help ensure that our students are given the time and opportunity to develop intellectually.
-This does not mean students will leave with only seven GCSE qualifications as some subjects are double awards.
-(If selected to take Triple Science, this is equivalent to three GCSE qualifications.)
+This does not mean students will leave with only seven GCSE qualifications as some subjects are double awards (most will leave with 9 or 10\ qualifications).

+\If selected to take triple science, this is equivalent to three GCSE qualifications.

-Subjects studied and time allocations at KS4 - 2023/2024
+Subjects studied and time allocations at Key Stage 4 - 2024 / 2025